Kourion/BenkyouDaYo/README.md

 (Contains currently lections 4(society),5(education) and 6(economy). /Missing: 1(nature),2(politics),3(diplomacy))

 # [Landeskunde Vocabulary](/LandeskundeVocabulary.pdf)
-Pretty self explanatory, it contains all the Vocabs we get mailed every so often.
+Pretty self explanatory, it contains all the Vocabs we get mailed every so often in form of some very nice tables.
 Naturally with supportive ひらがな or ふりがな, and proper translation.
 (Contains currently lections 1-7. /Missing: none)

 # ANKI Vocabulary